Jebin123Rufus/Red-Teaming-Writeups/THM-Hard/EL-Bandito.md

 At this stage, the focus shifted toward analyzing the authentication workflow and interacting with the discovered endpoints to identify potential vulnerabilities or logic flaws.

+---

 ## Further Enumeration

-Despite identifying multiple endpoints and an exposed sign-in interface, further manual testing and walkthrough analysis of the web application on port 80 did not immediately reveal any exploitable vulnerabilities or useful information.
+Despite identifying multiple endpoints and an exposed sign-in interface, further manual testing of the application hosted on port `80` did not immediately reveal any exploitable vulnerabilities or useful information.

-The discovered functionality appeared intentionally minimal, and the exposed endpoints largely resulted in redirects, restricted methods, or dead ends during initial testing.
+The exposed functionality largely resulted in redirects, restricted methods, or dead ends during initial testing.

-At this stage, the attack surface on port 80 appeared exhausted for the moment.
+At this stage, the attack surface on port `80` appeared temporarily exhausted.

-To continue the assessment, attention shifted toward another exposed service running on port `8080`, which became the next target for enumeration and analysis.
+Attention then shifted toward another exposed service running on port `8080`.

+---

 ## Port 8080 Enumeration

-After exhausting the initial attack surface on port 80, attention shifted toward another exposed service running on port `8080`.

-Browsing to the application revealed a cryptocurrency-themed website called **Bandit-Coin**.
+Browsing to port `8080` revealed a cryptocurrency-themed application called **Bandit-Coin**.

-The application appeared to simulate a Web3 cryptocurrency platform and exposed a dashboard-style interface.
+The application simulated a Web3 cryptocurrency platform and exposed a dashboard-style interface.

 ### Bandit-Coin Dashboard

 ![Bandit-Coin Dashboard](../assets/images/El-Bandito-8080-dashboard.png)

-Initial walkthrough and manual testing of the application did not immediately reveal any sensitive information or obvious vulnerabilities.
+Initial walkthrough and manual testing did not immediately expose sensitive functionality.

-Since the web application appeared larger and more feature-rich than the previous service, directory enumeration was performed to identify hidden endpoints and administrative functionality.
+Since the application appeared significantly larger than the previous service, additional enumeration was performed.

 ### Gobuster Enumeration